 Color Seed Paper – Letterpress printing only; dark ink on light seed paper is best.

-1- vs 2-Sided Printing – Printing is considered 1-sided when only one side is printed, and 2-sided when both sides of the flat card are printed.
-On a folding card, the front and back of the card are considered 1-side, and the two inside pages are considered the second side (2-sided).
+1- vs 2-Sided Printing – Printing is considered 1-sided when only one side is printed and 2-sided when both sides of the flat card are printed.
+For instance, on a folding card, the front and back of the card are considered 1-side, and the two inside pages are considered the second side (2-sided).